Record All of Your Interactions In Gimlet

-All transactions with our customers at the Research Help Desk should be recorded in Gimlet as a means of tracking the number of questions received.
-Please remember to record all questions that you answer while working at the desk.
+All transactions at the Research Help Desk should be recorded in Gimlet as a means of tracking the number of questions received.
+Please remember to record all questions that you answer while working at the desk, no matter how small.

 Categories: Fill out categories as accurately as possible.Directional/login Questions: Directional transactions facilitate the use of the library, including the building and our services and policies.
 This includes schedules, floor plans, negotiating or interpreting the library website, and logging in community users.